 Reviews 0 Write a Review!

 Can I get into University of San Francisco?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-10,478 out of 17,448 applicants or 60% were admitted making University of San Francisco a moderately competitive school to get into with a good chance of acceptance if you meet the requirements.
-Academically, it has difficult requirements for admission test scores.
+9,951 out of 15,462 applicants or 64% were admitted making University of San Francisco a moderately competitive school to get into with a good chance of acceptance if you meet the requirements.
+Academically, it has very high requirements for admission test scores.
 University of San Francisco typically accepts and attracts B+ average high school students.
-Only 14% of those admitted chose to enroll in the school.
+Only 13% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to University of San Francisco and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.